In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Rinse the quinoa.

-Using a slotted spoon, transfer the walnuts to one end of a sheet pan, letting any excess liquid drain back into the bowl (reserve the liquid for the salad dressing).
+In a large bowl, combine the honey, 1 tablespoon [2 TBL] oil, and 1 teaspoon [2 tsp] water and stir until the honey is dissolved.
+Add the walnuts and toss to coat.
+Using a slotted spoon, transfer the walnuts to one end of a sheet pan, letting the excess liquid drip back into the bowl; reserve the honey mixture for the salad dressing.
 Spread the walnuts in an even layer.

-On the other end of the sheet pan, keeping them apart from the walnuts, toss the shiitake caps with 1 tablespoon oil and as much cayenne as you like.
-Season with salt and pepper and spread in an even layer.
+On the other end of the sheet pan, toss the shiitakes with 2 to 3 teaspoons oil and as much cayenne as you like.
+Season with salt and spread in an even layer.

-Roast the shiitakes and walnuts, stirring them separately halfway through, until the shiitakes are just tender and the walnuts are toasted, 10 to 12 minutes.
-While they roast, finish the salad.
+Roast the walnuts and shiitakes, stirring them separately halfway through, until the walnuts are toasted and the shiitakes are just tender, 10 to 12 minutes.
+Meanwhile, prepare the dressing.

 Make the dressing; assemble the salad